KNOWLEDGE BASE International PR For Germany

 2. Understand your prospects

 Recognize from the beginning that you have a lot to learn about the German people and that they are very different from people groups you are familiar with.
 Spend the time to get to know and love the people and their culture, to understand what motivates them, appreciate their values, know which media they consume and messages that resonate, understand their purchase behavior, and have a high-level of respect for different people groups.
 Getting local assistance from some great PR agencies to support your efforts is a good idea, especially before you’ve established your company.
-You can find some great PR agencies in the Globig Marketplace. (see Germany PR agencies in Marketplace) Even if you outsource your PR, make sure your executives are available for interviews, the brand is positioned correctly, and that you ultimately control your voice and messaging.
+Even if you outsource your PR, make sure your executives are available for interviews, the brand is positioned correctly, and that you ultimately control your voice and messaging.

 It’s also important to understand what is considered newsworthy by the media and to pay attention to the timing of when you’re reaching out.
-Stay away from holidays (you can see the holiday schedule in the Globig Landscape section), government events such as elections, and other distractions that make your outreach less important.
+Stay away from holidays, government events such as elections, and other distractions that make your outreach less important.

 3. Prepare your product